-The boat season starts on 13th February and then runs almost nightly.
+The boat season starts on mid-February and then runs almost nightly until late October.
 This is a 2 and a half hour boat cruise with your choice of one of 4 menus accompanied by traditional jazz.
 If you like jazz and fancy a couple of hours on the river looking at the scenery then this could be for you.
-Check availability and prices for the JAZZ DINNER AND CRUISE
+Book places below:

 Prague Jazz Clubs – AGHARTA